 Eligibility

-Governmental entities and private-not-for profit agencies located in Wisconsin are eligible to apply under this application for TBRA funds.
-In addition, a non-stock, not-for-profit corporation organized under Chapter 181 or a religious society organized under Chapter 187 and housing authorities are eligible.
+Governmental entities and private, not-for-profit agencies in Wisconsin are eligible to apply.
+In addition, non-stock, not-for-profit corporations organized under Chapter 181 or religious societies organized under Chapter 187 and housing authorities are eligible.

-All applicants must be located outside of HOME entitlement areas and be in good standing (no unresolved monitoring findings, no outstanding required reports, no major audit finding, etc.) with the Department of Administration and DEHCR.
-These HOME entitlement areas include the cities of Eau Claire, Green Bay, Kenosha, La Crosse, Madison, Milwaukee, and Racine and the counties of Jefferson/Ozaukee/Washington/Waukesha consortia, Milwaukee, and Rock.
-Applicants must also be registered with the Federal System for Award Management (SAM) and cannot be on the SAM debarred contractor list.
+All applicant agencies must be located outside of HOME entitlement areas and be in good standing (no unresolved monitoring findings, no outstanding required reports, no major audit finding, etc.) with the Department of Administration and DEHCR.
+These HOME entitlement areas include the cities of Eau Claire, Green Bay, Kenosha, La Crosse, Madison, Milwaukee, and Racine and the counties of Dane, Jefferson, Milwaukee, Ozaukee, Rock, Washington, and Waukesha.
+Applicant agencies must also be registered with the Federal System for Award Management (SAM) and cannot be on the SAM debarred contractor list.

 Eligible Services